stevekinney/tailwind-workshop/src/content/grid-auto-flow.md

 ## Trade-offs

 - While the "dense" options can lead to a more compact layout, they can disrupt the visual order of your items, which might not always be what you want.

-In summary, Tailwind's grid auto-flow utilities give you control over how grid items are auto-placed in scenarios where not all items are explicitly placed.
-This helps you manage complex layouts more effectively.